Helping Students Learn to Organize Their Lives

 3. Help the students to set personal SMART learning goals for the project, marking period, week, unit, etc. These are goals that are Specific, Measurable, Achievable, Results-focused, and Time-bound.

+Good and not-so-good SMART goals.
 Source (Click to enlarge)

 As an alternative, they can set WOOP goals.
 These are goals about What they want to accomplish, the Outcome they are hoping for, any Obstacles that may prevent them from being successful, and their Plan to achieve the goal.

 4. Turn your rubrics into checklists and self-checks that the student can complete independently prior to submitting a project.

 1. Teach the students how to do sketchnotes.
 I am a huge fan of Sylvia Duckworth’s illustrations and am able to find or develop these for the majority of topics we study.
 Students also enjoy making their own either by hand or using technology.

 2. Use graphic organizers as much as possible.
 The internet is a treasure trove of free graphic organizers categorized by purpose.

 3. Have students use a planner.
 Our school, and I believe most middle schools, offer them at the beginning of the year.

 4. If a planner is too difficult, have them keep a “hot” folder where all work handed out that day goes in one pocket and all work completed for the next day goes in the other.
 This is also a great location for parent communication such as permission slips.
 Many have experienced this system in elementary school, and I find it works just as well for adolescents.